 My first project was 45 Colt blanks.
 Requirements were that they be loud and not put any holes in a single sheet of newspaper at 5 feet.
 In addition, they could not be crimped.
 There is a small possibility that a crimped blank will shoot part of the case that is crimped which would be a projectile.
 After some trials with different materials I ended up with sheet Styrofoam.
 The sheet was an inch thick and 18 X 48”.
 To cut wads I used a 50-70 case with the primer pocket drilled out and a nail with a big head to push it out of the case once cut.
 A chamfering tool keeps the case sharp for good cutting.
 I modified a bullet-seating die to put the wad down in the case against the powder with an extended seating stem.
 The ideal load was 8 grains of this powder.
 It gave a good loud noise and discintrigrated the wad as required.
 This load also does not have a crimped case.
 I do slightly crimp the case mouth to facilitate feeding.
 It makes a difference if the case is straight or slightly crimped.
 The problem with making blanks for revolvers is if they are not strong enough the gun will jam.
 The primer backs out and doesn’t seat back into the case which will stop the cylinder from turning.
 The only way to over come, that is to make the blank stronger.

 Some people don’t like crimped cases because sometimes a piece of brass might come off acting as a projectile.
 While that is possible if the gun is pointed in a safe direction no one should get hurt.
 Heavy duty clothing helps but don’t count on it for protection especially at close range.
-There have been actors that have been seriously injured or killed by the careless use of blanks such as Bruce Lee.
+There have been actors that have been seriously injured or killed by the careless use of blanks such as Brandon Lee.
 Starline makes 45 Colt cases especially for black powder blanks.
 The flash holes are larger giving better ignition to them.
 The cases are head stamped for blanks and should not be used for loaded ammo with smokeless powder.
 The extra ignition can cause a dangerous pressure spike with smokeless powder.
 Using them for black powder ammo shouldn’t cause any problems which I have done.

 Blanks should never be fired at someone at close range.
 This is especially true at the facial area.
 Doing so can seriously injure or even kill someone.
 Blanks produce muzzle blast and expel projectiles mostly unburned powder for a short distance.
 Stay back at least 10 feet and aim at a body that has heavier clothing on.
 Better yet, aim to the side of them.